 Warned on the responsibility for the first part of Art.
 92 of the Criminal Code of the RSFSR for refusing to testify and under Art.
 95 Criminal Code of the RSFSR for giving knowingly false testimony.

-The trip to the Northern Urals was conceived in the fall.
+The trip to the Northern Ural was conceived in the fall.
 The first organizers of it were Y. Vishnevsky, L. Dubinina and S. Bienko.
 At first they did not get along well: the organizer did not have enough experience and, most of all, could not complete the group in any way.
-This continued until Igor Dyatlov took up the cause (for organizing the group).
+This continued until Igor Dyatlov took up the cause to organize the group.
 Igor was considered the most experienced hiker in our section.
 All the difficult trips were held under his leadership and always successfully, except for one: a trek in the Caucasus in which all participants were dissatisfied with Igor as a leader.
 At that time, he was somewhat conceited, and the characters of the members of the group did not get along well.

 - 2 -